-I haven’t thought too much about failure lately, until I read Roy Snell’s piece, “We Are All Victims…Except Richard Bistrong.”
+I haven’t been thinking too much about failure , until I read Roy Snell’s piece, “We Are All Victims…Except Richard Bistrong.”
 Roy’s article took me by surprise, as his blog piece addresses a primary foundation of my work: embracing failure, and making sure to be transparently clear that I was no victim- to my former employer, to culture, or even to drug addiction.
 I can’t get to the lessons of how my crucible might be a learning moment for others if that doesn’t come across unfettered and unfiltered.

 Thank you, Roy.

 For those who have heard me speak, you probably recall my ‘pause,’ right at the start, where I share one single message: “There is only one person responsible for Richard Bistrong going to prison, and that’s Richard Bistrong.”
 I think that’s what Roy means when he says that “(Richard) is one of the most honest, formerly dishonest, guys I have ever met.”
 You see, the failure that I own, and own up to, is the failure that can be a potential opportunity for others to think about their own policies and processes, and specifically, how they address real-world corruption risk.